-Borderline personality disorder can be treated with psychotherapy, or "talk" therapy.
+Borderline personality disorder treatment commonly involves psychotherapy or "talk" therapy.
 In some cases, a mental health professional may also recommend medications to treat specific symptoms.
 When a person is under more than one professional's care, it is essential for the professionals to coordinate with one another on the treatment plan.

 The treatments described below are just some of the options that may be available to a person with borderline personality disorder.
 However, the research on treatments is still in very early stages.
 More studies are needed to determine the effectiveness of these treatments, who may benefit the most, and how best to deliver treatments.